-If we do not respond within 90 days or you are not satisfied with the outcome, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
+We aim to resolve all complaints efficiently and fairly.
+If we do not resolve your complaint to your satisfaction, or the complaint is not dealt with within 45 days or other timeframe as prescribed by legislation, you may lodge a complaint with the Australian Financial Complaints Authority (AFCA).
 AFCA is an external dispute resolution scheme to deal with complaints from consumers in the financial system.